Rychvald

 Rychvald (Reichwaldau) is a town in Karviná District in the Moravian-Silesian Region of the Czech Republic.
 It has about 7,800 inhabitants.

 Geography

 Rychvald is located northeast of Ostrava, in its immediate vicinity.
-It is urbanistically merged with Ostrava-Michálkovice.
-It lies in the Ostrava Basin lowland, in the historical region of Cieszyn Silesia.
-The territory is rich in fishponds.
+It is urbanistically fused with Ostrava-Michálkovice.
+It lies in the Ostrava Basin, in the historical region of Cieszyn Silesia.
+The territory of Rychvald is rich in fishponds.